CONSORTIUM FOR A NEW WORK FOR WIND ENSEMBLE BY SHUYING LI

 Piccolo, 2 flutes, 2 oboes, 3 Bb clarinets, bass clarinet, 2 bassoons, soprano saxophone, alto saxophone, tenor saxophone, baritone saxophone, 4 horns in F, 3 trumpets in Bb, 3 trombones, euphonium, tuba, 4 percussion, double bass.

-LEAD COMMISSIONER
+LEAD COMMISSIONERS

 DEADELINE